Tsunami warning as earthquake hits off Alaska | DW | 22.07.2020

 The US Geological Survey put the quake's magnitude at 7.8 and said it hit at 0612 UTC about 804 kilometers (500 miles) southwest of Anchorage, Alaska's largest city, and around 96 kilometers (60 miles) south-southeast of the remote settlement of Perryville.

-The quake triggered a tsunami warning for areas within 300 kilometers of the epicenter.
+The quake triggered a tsunami warning for areas in south Alaska, the Alaska Peninsula and the Aleutian Islands within 300 kilometers of the epicenter.
+The quake was at a depth of 10 km (6 miles), GFZ reported.

-"For other US and Canadian Pacific coasts in North America, the level of tsunami danger is being evaluated," the Pacific Tsunami Warning Center said.
+There was no tsunami threat posed to other US and Canadian Pacific coasts, the Pacific Tsunami Warning Center said.

 The shallow quake was felt hundreds of kilometers away.